City of Owatonna Stormwater Management

 REPORT WATER POLLUTION

-To report spills, dumping or draining of pollutants to the street, storm drain, drainageway, or waterway, call 507-774-7300.
-For spill emergencies after normal business hours, please contact the Fire Department.
+To report spills, dumping or draining of pollutants to the street, storm drain, drainageway, or waterway, call Brad Rademacher Water Quality Specialist at 507-774-7300.
+For spill emergencies or if calling after normal business hours, please contact the Fire Department at 911.

 Click here to Report a potential Illicit Discharge